 The Hamilton Beach Scoop Single Serve Coffee Maker offers ease and convenience without the need for wasteful coffee pods.

 I relish a challenge, and the Hamilton Beach Scoop certainly delivered in that regard.
-Still, by tweaking grind size, dose and brew strength I was able to get great tasting results.
+Still, by tweaking grind size, dose and brew strength I was able to get decent tasting results.
 If you’re a fan of mellow, consistent and easy drinking coffee, this is the best single serve coffee maker you’ll find.
+On the other hand, if you’re looking for a delicate and complex cup of coffee from your best single origin beans, this might not be your best bet.

 Whether you’re a coffee lover looking for a new toy, or a k cup drinker looking to mend your ways by embracing the wonderful world of real coffee, the Hamilton Beach Scoop could be the way to go.